Sony Interactive Entertainment: Corporate affairs

 Hideaki Nishino serves as president and CEO of SIE.
 The first and longest-serving CEO of SIE is Ken Kutaragi, who served from 1993 to 2007.
 He is also known as the "Father of the PlayStation", and was honorary chairman of SIE for another four years after he resigned as CEO.
 Kutaragi has remained at Sony as a senior technology advisor.
 As of November 7, 2019, Hermen Hulst is the Head of Worldwide Studios.

-Headquarters
+Offices

-SIE currently has eight main headquarters around the world.
+SIE currently has eight main offices around the world.
 They are as follows: